 - Tap the i circular icon next to your Bluetooth device.

 - Restart your iPhone and the Bluetooth device.

 - Pair your iPhone back to the device.

 Resetting the connection between your iPhone and the Bluetooth device should fix the connectivity issues.
 In case it doesn’t, Reset Network Settings on your iPhone as explained in the steps above.

 The ultimate fix!

-If neither restarting your or resetting network settings, or re-pairing with your Bluetooth devices is fixing the Bluetooth problem on iOS 12, it’s time to your iPhone.
+If neither restarting your iPhone, or resetting network settings, or re-pairing with your Bluetooth devices is fixing the Bluetooth problem on iOS 12, it’s time to reset your iPhone.

 Resetting the iPhone is a big deal.
 It consumes time, we know.
 But at this point, you have this one choice only to fix Bluetooth issues on iOS 12 for once and all.
 To make things easier, take a backup of your iPhone through iTunes on your computer instead of iCloud.
 After reset, restoring iPhone through an iTunes backup is faster than an iCloud backup.